elewislockhart/ell27-Java-Apprentice/README.md

 ### Compare/contrast use of ArrayList / LinkedList / HashMap / HashSet / TreeSet

+1. ArrayList:
+- The ArrayList class is a resizable array, which can be found in the java.util package.
+- The difference between a built-in array and an ArrayList in Java, is that the size of an array cannot be modified (if you want to add or remove elements to/from an array, you have to create a new one).
+While elements can be added and removed from an ArrayList whenever.
+- Elements in an ArrayList are objects.
+- Permits all elements, including null.
+- The add operation runs in amortized constant time, that is, adding n elements requires O(n) time.
+The constant factor is low compared to that for the LinkedList implementation.
+- An application can increase the capacity of an ArrayList instance before adding a large number of elements using the ensureCapacity operation.
+This may reduce the amount of incremental reallocation.
+- If multiple threads access an ArrayList instance concurrently, and at least one of the threads modifies the list structurally, it must be synchronized externally.
+- The ArrayList class has a regular array inside it.
+When an element is added, it is placed into the array.
+If the array is not big enough, a new, larger array is created to replace the old one and the old one is removed.

+2. LinkedList:
+- The LinkedList class is a collection which can contain many objects of the same type, just like the ArrayList.
+- The LinkedList class has all of the same methods as the ArrayList class because they both implement the List interface.
+This means that you can add items, change items, remove items and clear the list in the same way.
+- The LinkedList stores its items in "containers."
+The list has a link to the first container and each container has a link to the next container in the list.
+To add an element to the list, the element is placed into a new container and that container is linked to one of the other containers in the list.
+- Implements all optional list operations, and permits all elements (including null).
+- Like the arrayList, if multiple threads access a linked list concurrently, and at least one of the threads modifies the list structurally, it must be synchronized externally.

+3. HashMap:
+- where Arrays store items as an ordered collection (accessed by an index number), a HashMap stores items in "key/value" pairs, accessed by an index of another type (e.g. a String).
+- One object is used as a key (index) to another object (value).
+It can store different types: String keys and Integer values, or the same type, like: String keys and String values.
+- Hash table based implementation of the Map interface.
+- Provides all of the optional map operations, and permits null values and the null key.
+- Does not guarantee the order will remain constant over time.
+- Provides constant-time performance for the basic operations (get and put).

+4. HashSet:
+- A HashSet is a collection of items where every item is unique, and it is found in the java.util package.
+- Items in an HashSet are objects.
+- This class implements the Set interface, backed by a hash table (actually a HashMap instance).
+- It does not guarantee that the order will remain constant over time.
+- Permits the null element.
+- Offers constant time performance for the basic operations (add, remove, contains and size).
+- If multiple threads access a hash set concurrently, and at least one of the threads modifies the set, it must be synchronized externally.

+5. TreeSet
+- TreeSet is basically an implementation of a self-balancing binary search tree.
+- Provides guaranteed log(n) time cost for the basic operations (add, remove and contains).
+Therefore, this is considered one of the most efficient data structures in order to store the huge sorted data and perform operations on it.
+- If multiple threads access a tree set concurrently, and at least one of the threads modifies the set, it must be synchronized externally.
+- A NavigableSet implementation based on a TreeMap.
+- The elements are ordered using their natural ordering.

+refs:
+- w3schools.com/java/java_arraylist.asp
+- docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html
+- w3schools.com/java/java_linkedlist.asp
+- docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html
+- w3schools.com/java/java_hashmap.asp
+- docs.oracle.com/javase/8/docs/api/java/util/HashMap.html
+- w3schools.com/java/java_hashset.asp
+- docs.oracle.com/javase/7/docs/api/java/util/HashSet.html
+- geeksforgeeks.org/treeset-in-java-with-examples/
+- docs.oracle.com/javase/7/docs/api/java/util/TreeSet.html

 ### Write an application to read a file with 10k lines of text, and output another file with the lines in sorted order (sample file)

 ### Write an application to read a file with 10k lines of text, and output another file with the lines in reverse sorted order